microchip-pic-avr-examples/attiny817-getting-started-with-the-tinyavr-1-series-mplab/README.md

 ## Conclusion
- This training exercise demonstrated the different perripherals of tinyAVR 1-series, how to use the Event System to generate Event and how to use CCL to generate output.
+ This training exercise demonstrated the different peripherals of tinyAVR 1-series, how to use the Event System to generate Event and how to use CCL to generate output.